arielverbin/Babble/README.md

 - Android Studio
 - Android SDK version 21 or higher (minSdk 21)

-## Dependencies

-The Babble Android Client relies on the following dependencies:

-- [Retrofit](https://square.github.io/retrofit/) - For making API requests to the Babble server.
-- [Glide](https://github.com/bumptech/glide) - For loading and displaying profile pictures.
-- [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) - For displaying lists of chats and messages.
-- [OkHttp](https://square.github.io/okhttp/) - For handling HTTP requests and WebSocket connections.

-Make sure to include these dependencies in your project's build.gradle file.

 ## Usage

 Once the app is running, you can perform the following actions: